 Click on the “Golden Score” button and confirm your choice.
 Each Golden Score check costs you one “Credit.”
 The credit limit would be based on your WriterZen plan.

-Check out the video below to see how fast WriterZen calculates Golden Score and allintitle for 3,000+ keywords.
+Check out the video below to see how fast WriterZen calculates the Golden Score and allintitle for 3,000+ keywords.
 (It took less than ten minutes!)

-WriterZen lists both Allintitle and Golden Score metrics as columns in the Keyword Data table.
+WriterZen lists Allintitle and Golden Score metrics as columns in the Keyword Data table.
 The best part is you can use both Allintitle and Golden Score filters to find low-competition keywords.

 After the Golden Score calculation is completed, you can filter keywords.